 Why have I started with a tripod in the kit list and not a camera you may ask?
 Well, if you are serious about Landscape Photography you need to use a tripod.
 Yes, I hear you saying, you can take great photos of Landscapes without a tripod, and it’s true, you can.
 But to take consistently great photos you need to mount your camera on a tripod.

 1) A tripod allows you to shoot longer exposures; which is vital in low-light scenarios.
-This is really important, as some of the best shots are at dawn and dusk.
+This is important, as some of the best shots are at dawn and dusk.

 2) A tripod removes camera shake, which is inevitable however steady your hands are due to the effect of distance.
+In other words, even a tiny camera movement is magnified many times at the horizon meaning your photos will look blurred

 Regarding which tripod, you need something sturdy enough to support your kit.
-Personally, I tend towards the full-size tripods for this as opposed to the light-weigh / travel types.
+I tend towards the full-size tripods for this as opposed to the light-weigh / travel types.
 This is a matter of personal choice, and also what you are prepared and/or able to carry around with you.

-If you are serious about your Landscape photography, then a DSLR (either mirrored or mirrorless) is a must.
-Other types of cameras are coming into their own, but generally, the DSLRs still outperform the other types of cameras in low light.
+If you are serious about your Landscape photography, then a DSLR (either mirrored or mirrorless) is a serious consideration.
+Other types of cameras are coming into their own, but generally, DSLRs still outperform the other types of cameras in low light.
 I am not going to go into camera recommendations, as the world is your oyster here, and depends on budget and preference.
 However, whatever camera you choose, you need to look for one with as low an ISO as possible.
 The reason for this is that you need to shoot with a low ISO to reduce noise in your image, and because we already ascertained that we are working on a tripod, then we can afford to dial the ISO right down.
 I always tend to work at ISO 100 for Landscape Photography.

-Lenses
+Mirrorless/DSLR Lenses

 The good news with Landscape Photography, as opposed to some of the other photographic genres, is that you don’t need expensive (fast glass) lenses.
 The reason for this is that you are in no hurry to take your photographs, and our camera is firmly attached to the tripod.